-1. Focus and goals
+A. Focus and Goals

-The Traineeship Track is dedicated to supporting highly effective training of STEM graduate students in an interdisciplinary research area through a comprehensive traineeship approach that comprises elements that are innovative, evidence-based, and aligned with changing workforce and research needs.
+The NRT Program is dedicated to supporting highly effective training of STEM graduate students in high priority interdisciplinary research areas through the use of comprehensive traineeship models that are innovative, evidence-based, and aligned with changing workforce and research needs.

-Goals of the Traineeship Track program are to:
+Goals of the program are to:

-- Catalyze and advance cutting-edge interdisciplinary research in high priority areas, - Increase the capacity of U.S. graduate programs to produce interdisciplinary STEM professionals with technical and transferable professional skills for a range of research and research-related careers within and outside academia. and - Develop innovative approaches and knowledge that will promote transformative improvements in graduate education.
+- Catalyze and advance cutting-edge interdisciplinary research in high priority areas, - Increase the capacity of U.S. graduate programs to produce diverse cohorts of interdisciplinary STEM professionals with technical and transferable professional skills for a range of research and research-related careers within and outside academia, and - Develop innovative approaches and knowledge that will promote transformative improvements in graduate education.

 Creation of sustainable programmatic capacity at institutions is an expected outcome.
-Proposals, accordingly, should describe mechanisms to institutionalize effective training elements after award closure.
+Proposals should describe mechanisms to institutionalize effective training elements after award closure.

-2. Traineeship and trainees
+B. NRT Traineeship and Trainees

 An NRT traineeship is dedicated to the comprehensive development of graduate students as versatile STEM professionals for a range of research and research-related careers within and outside academia.
-Proposals submitted to the Traineeship Track, accordingly, should focus on and demonstrate strong commitment to technical and professional training of STEM graduate students that emphasizes research training but extends well beyond it.
+Proposals, accordingly, should focus on and demonstrate strong commitment to technical and professional training of STEM graduate students that emphasizes research training and extends well beyond it.
 In addition to research training, NRT projects are expected to develop trainees' technical skills broadly, including facility and/or familiarity with the techniques, languages, and cultures of fields integral to the interdisciplinary research theme; foster the development of transferable professional skills; and provide trainees with mentoring and vocational counseling from professionals who have the backgrounds, experience, and skills to advise trainees on how to prepare for a variety of STEM career pathways.

-NRT is intended to benefit a population of STEM graduate students larger than just those who receive an NRT stipend; NRT trainees do not have to receive NRT stipend or tuition support.
-An NRT trainee, accordingly, is defined as a STEM graduate student, irrespective of funding source, who is accepted into an institution's NRT program and completes the required NRT elements (e.g., courses, workshops, projects, and other training activities specific to the NRT experience) set by the program.
+NRT is intended to benefit a population of STEM graduate students larger than those who receive an NRT stipend.
+An NRT trainee is thus defined as a STEM graduate student, irrespective of funding source, who is accepted into an institution's NRT program and completes the required NRT elements (e.g., courses, workshops, projects, and other training activities specific to the NRT experience) set by the program.
 To further maximize the number of students benefiting from NRT activities, proposers are expected to make available (within the capacity and budget limitations of the award) NRT program elements to other STEM graduate students who are not NRT trainees.

 NRT trainees must be master's and/or doctoral STEM students in a research-based degree program that requires a thesis or dissertation.
 If an institution's NRT program includes both master's and doctoral students, the proposal should identify any differences in NRT program requirements, as well as mechanisms to foster the development of a collective NRT graduate student community.
-NRT stipends and support for customary costs of education (tuition and required fees) are limited to U.S. citizens and permanent residents.
+NRT stipends and support for customary costs of education (tuition and required fees) are limited to U.S. citizens, nationals and permanent residents.
 However, international students can participate as non-stipend-supported NRT trainees or as non-trainees.